cloudogu/usermgt/docs/development/Developers_Guide_en.md

     ```
    > The users and passwords of the LDAP container are stored in can be found in the [README](https://github.com/cloudogu/docker-sample-ldap/blob/master/README.md).

    > The password must be encrypted.
-For this purpose, the [cipher.sh](../../app/src/main/webapp/WEB-INF/cipher.sh) can be used.
+For this purpose, the [cipher.sh](../../app/src/main/webapp/WEB-INF/cipher.sh) can be used. <!-- markdown-link-check-disable-line -->

 ### Using the LDAP from the CES